packagedby/openapi-testing-helpers/README.md

 # OpenAPI Testing Helpers

-This library is a small trait which wraps around around [osteel/openapi-httpfoundation-testing](https://github.com/osteel/openapi-httpfoundation-testing).
+This library is a small trait which wraps around the [osteel/openapi-httpfoundation-testing](https://github.com/osteel/openapi-httpfoundation-testing) library.

 ## Usage